Skip to main content

 The Model Lineup

-• o-series (o3, o4-mini) -- Specialized reasoning models that use internal chain-of-thought to solve complex logic, math, and science problems.
-Released April 2025, these achieve exceptional scores on hard math and coding benchmarks.
+• o-series (o3 / o4-mini) -- Specialized reasoning models that use internal chain-of-thought to solve complex logic, math, and science problems. o3 is the most powerful; o4-mini delivers fast, cost-efficient reasoning with full tool support.
+Both achieve exceptional scores on hard math and coding benchmarks.

 • GPT-4.1 -- A coding-focused model with a 1M-token context window.
-Excels at instruction following and web development tasks.
-Available alongside GPT-5 for developer use cases.
+Retired from ChatGPT and API in Feb 2026; succeeded by GPT-5.3-Codex for coding tasks.

 Where GPT Excels